fabina-thasni/amazon-product-dataset-analysis/README.md

 * The dataset provides insights into product pricing, availability, customer feedback, and more, making it useful for various analytical tasks, including price comparison, market analysis, and customer sentiment analysis.
 * This dataset can be used for data analysis, visualization, and machine learning projects related to e-commerce.

+FILTERING QUESTIONS:

+* 1.get the details with product 's star rating 4.0 and above
+* 2.identify products that are best sellers
+* 3.select products labeled as amazon's choice
+* 4.identify the product details with currency is USD
+* 5.to get only the products that are listed as "Only 7 left in stock - order soon"?
+* 6.to get only the products that have a star rating of 4.5 or higher and are eligible for Amazon Prime?
+* 7.to get only the products that have a star rating of 3.0 or higher and are listed as "Only 7 left in stock - order soon"?
+* 8.Filter the data  to get  the products that have "5G" in their  product title?

+SORTING QUESTIONS:
+* sort in descending order based on the product_star_rating column?
+* Sort products alphabetically by their title.
+* Sort by star rating in descending order and then by price in ascending order